digitalnatives/assessment/js-numerals/README.md

-Ruby Programmer - Excercise 1
+Javascript/Frontend Programmer - Excercise 1
 =============================

 Fork this project with the original description and write your own code.